fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 Remember this distinction.
 Synchronous happens literally immediately.
 Async takes time that JavaScript nor React knows.
 JS runs the code after it, and then returns when the promise is resolved.
 React `setState()` is async, because React decides for itself when is the best time to run it.

-Tip: In order to see changes after using setState you must use the second argument on its syntax.
+Tip: In order to see changes after using setState you must use its second argument.
 [Read more](https://medium.com/@yelstin.fernandes/using-setstates-optional-second-parameter-in-react-js-1ecd5de6f1ea).

 **Virtual DOM**